 The Service Charter and Service Commitments publications (which summarise information about what clients of the courts can expect from client services staff, what the staff cannot do, clients rights and responsibilities and how clients can help the courts to help them) are available on www.federalcircuitcourt.gov.au

 The Commonwealth Ombudsman received 22 approaches about the Federal Circuit Court for the period 1 July 2015 to 30 June 2016.
 All 22 approaches were closed, with two being investigated and 20 not being investigated.

 Senate estimates committee hearings

 Senior Executive Service staff of the Court attend Senate estimates committee hearings to answer questions about the Court's activities.
 In 2015–16, 28 questions on notice were received and answered by the Family Court and Federal Circuit Court.
 In addition, there were 50 departmental responses.

 Whole-of-government Information, Communication and Technology initiatives

-- as part of the Web Accessibility National Transition Strategy, the Court is required to update its online government information and services to meet the WCAG 2.0 standard for website accessibility.
+- As part of the Web Accessibility National Transition Strategy, the courts are required to update online government information and services to meet the Web Content Accessibility Guidelines (WCAG) 2.0 standard for website accessibility.
 The courts' websites www.familycourt.gov.au and www.federalcircuitcourt.gov.au are now Double A compliant.

 Management of human resources